Pakistans First National Skills University To Announce Admissions In March - UrduPoint

 Pakistan's First National Skills University To Announce Admissions In March

-The university has planned to start BS degree programmes in four categories, including automotive engineering, bio-medical engineering, electronics, building technology & environment and computer engineering.
+The university has planned to start BS degree programmes in four categories, including automotive engineering, bio-medical engineering, electronics, building technology and environment and computer engineering.

 Talking to APP he said that the industry would also be taken on board while adopting the artificial intelligence programme.